 Excess weight may lead to both structural and functional abnormalities of many organ systems in the body.
-Adipose tissue produces leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin-like cytokines which act as acute phase reactants in the plasma (24, 25).
+Adipose tissue produces leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin-like cytokines which act as acute phase reactants in the plasma (22, 23).
 Excess weight-induced chronic low-grade vascular endothelial inflammation may play a significant role in the pathogenesis of accelerated atherosclerotic process all over the body (1, 2).
 Additionally, excess weight may cause an increased blood volume as well as an increased cardiac output thought to be the result of increased oxygen need of the excessive fat tissue.
 The prolonged increase in the blood volume may lead to myocardial hypertrophy terminating with a decreased cardiac compliance.
-Beside this, the prevalence of high FPG and total cholesterol and low high density lipoproteins (HDL) increased parallel to the higher values of BMI (26).
-A combination of these cardiovascular risk factors will eventually terminate with an increase in left ventricular stroke work, higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
-Similarly, the prevalence of CHD and stroke increased parallel to the higher BMI values in the other studies (26, 27), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (28).
-The relationships between excess weight and increased BP and plasma triglycerides values were described in the metabolic syndrome (14), and clinical manifestations of the syndrome included obesity, dyslipidemia, HT, insulin resistance, and proinflammatory and prothrombotic states (12).
-Similarly, prevalence of smoking (42.2% versus 28.4%, p<0.01), excess weight (83.6% versus 70.6%, p<0.01), DM (16.3% versus 10.3%, p<0.05), and HT (23.2% versus 11.2%, p<0.001) were all higher in the hypertriglyceridemia group in the other study (29).
-On the other hand, the prevalence of hyperbetalipoproteinemia was similar both in the hypertriglyceridemia (200 mg/dL or higher) and control groups (18.9% versus 16.3%, p>0.05, respectively) in the above study (29).
-Similarly, plasma LDL values increased just up to the plasma triglycerides value of 200 mg/dL in the present study.
-Beside that, the mean BMI values increased just up to the plasma triglycerides value of 150 mg/dL, significanty (p<0.05 for each step), but no more in the present study.
+Beside that, the prevalence of high FPG and total cholesterol and low high density lipoproteins (HDL) increased parallel to the higher values of BMI (24).
+Combination of these cardiovascular risk factors will eventually terminate with an increase in left ventricular stroke work, higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
+Similarly, the prevalence of CHD and stroke increased paralel to the higher BMI values in another study (25), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (26).
+The relationships between excess weight and increased BP and plasma triglycerides values were described in the metabolic syndrome (12), and clinical manifestations of the syndrome included obesity, dyslipidemia, HT, insulin resistance, and proinflammatory and prothrombotic states (10).
+Similarly, prevalence of smoking (42.2% versus 28.4%, p<0.01), excess weight (83.6% versus 70.6%, p<0.01), DM (16.3% versus 10.3%, p<0.05), and HT (23.2% versus 11.2%, p<0.001) were all higher in the hypertriglyceridemia group in another study (27).
+On the other hand, the prevalence of hyperbetalipoproteinemia were similar both in the hypertriglyceridemia (200 mg/dL or higher) and control groups (18.9% versus 16.3%, p>0.05, respectively) in the above study (27).
+Similarly, plasma LDL values increased, just up to the plasma triglycerides value of 200 mg/dL in the present study.
+Beside that, the mean BMI values increased just up to the plasma triglycerides value of 150 mg/dL, significantly (p<0.05 for each step).